May Assheton Harbord

 May Constance Assheton Harbord (6 June 1866 – 7 February 1928), was the first woman to obtain an Aeronaut's Certificate in the United Kingdom, in 1912.

 Family

-May Constance Cuningham was born in Shimla, India on 6 June 1866, and was the daughter of James Macnab Cuningham and his wife Mary Falconer McRae (d.1883).
+May Constance Cuningham was born in Shimla, India on 6 June 1866, the daughter of James Macnab Cuningham and his wife Mary Falconer McRae (d.1883).
 Her father was Surgeon General in the Indian Medical Service.

 She married the Melbourne based Arthur Blackwood in 1885 though he left her a widow.
 She was known as May Blackwood during this time.
 She went on to marry Hon.
 Assheton Edward Harbord, son of Charles Harbord, 5th Baron Suffield on 3 April 1905.